Prookle/Murder-Mystery-Bot/README.md

 This code is a bit messy, I wrote it a while ago (and was 14 at the time)

 Please credit me if you make a public fork of this bot!
-Also let me know I'm curious to what you'd do with it
+Also let me know I'm curious what you'd do with it